 1/3 cup chopped fresh thyme, or more, to taste

-In a large, heavy skillet warm the olive oil and sauté the onions, stirring often for 4 minutes.
+Warm the olive oil in a large, heavy skillet and sauté the onions, stirring often for 4 minutes.
 Pour in the white wine or water, toss and cook for another 4-5 minutes until soft and almost dry.

 Add the meat, and cook, stirring often to sauté, until no longer pink.
 Add the tomato paste and stir to mix.